 The Freeport Wetlands Trail & Bird Observatory is the perfect place for bird watching year-round.
 During the winter months visitors can see hundreds of ducks and geese at this fresh water marsh.

 RiverPlace, a convention center on the banks of the Brazos River, is surrounded by floor-to-ceiling windows and offers an unparalleled view of the water.
-It is at the Freeport Municipal Park Complex which is home to many community events including the Fishin’ Fiesta, Joy Ride and RiverFest.
+It is at the Freeport Municipal Park Complex which is home to many community events including the Fishin’ Fiesta and RiverFest.

 Freeport Golf Course is an 18-hole links-style course, open and challenging with the gulf breezes.
 The course offers golf lessons, a driving range, a pro shop, carts and club rental.